sgladkoff/goldpan-ru/docs/rigora.md

 ## Rigora: The Most Powerful QA Utility for bilingual files

-[Rigora](http://www.rigora.studio)is technical and linguistic quality assurance (QA) tool to support localization of software and other content into any language.
+*Rigora* is technical and linguistic quality assurance (QA) tool to support localization of software and other content into any language.

+Please, visit [www.rigora.stido](http://www.rigora.studio) web site for more details about the tool.